 Benefits of an RN to MSN Program

 One of the benefits of an RN to MSN program is that everything is done in one shot.
 In other words, one application, one school, one program.
 It makes for greater ease in earning a BSN and MSN.
-Additionally, some schools offer a flat rate for the entire program rather than by each credit.
+Additionally, some schools offer a flat rate for the entire program rather than for each credit.
 Also, in some cases, the length of time it takes to complete the program may be shorter than the traditional RN to BSN to MSN pathway.

 Experience is not the only reason to consider the RN to BSN to MSN approach.
 Many schools are eliminating RN to MSN programs, preferring that students earn a BSN before completing an MSN degree.
-DNP programs are also gaining popularity as an increased number of employers are encouraging the APRNs to obtain a doctoral-level degree or DNP.
+DNP programs are also gaining popularity as an increased number of employers are encouraging APRNs to obtain a doctoral-level degree or DNP.
 Dr. Garner, Associate Professor at Baylor University Louise Herrington School of Nursing (LHSON), was asked to share her expert opinion on this new education trend.

-"Increasingly, undergraduate nursing students have a long-term goal of advancing their education to the Doctorate of Nursing Practice (DNP) level.
+“Increasingly, undergraduate nursing students have a long-term goal of advancing their education to the Doctorate of Nursing Practice (DNP) level.
 Even upon entry to nursing school, many students recognize the value DNP nurses make in translating research and advancing evidence-based practice to improve patient outcomes.
-The American Association of Colleges of Nursing endorses the DNP as the single entry degree for Advanced Practice Registered Nurses.
+The American Association of Colleges of Nursing endorses the DNP as the single-entry degree for Advanced Practice Registered Nurses.